peterkhe1999/CheatSheet/OSEP/README.md

 `(root) NOPASSWD: /usr/bin/vim /opt/important.conf`

-This limited access can be set in the `/etc/sudoers` file with the same syntax.
-In this case, a password is not required for sudo access.
+In this case, a password is **not** required for `sudo` access.
+Run VIM and then enter `:shell` to gain a `root` shell automatically.

-Run VIM and then enter `:shell` to gain a root shell automatically.
-If a password was required, use the alias vector to gain root access with our backdoor script.
+If a password was required, use the `alias` vector to gain root access with our backdoor script.

-Note: Many administrators now require the use of `sudoedit` for modifying sensitive files.
+Note: Many admins now require the use of `sudoedit` for modifying sensitive files.
 This process makes copies of the files for the user to edit and then uses `sudo` to overwrite the old files.
-It also prevents the editor itself from running as sudo.
+It also prevents the editor itself from running as `sudo`.

 ### VIM Config Simple Keylogger

-Create a keylogger to log any changes a user makes to a file => capturing sensitive data in configuration files or scripts.
+Create a keylogger to log any changes a user makes to a file.

-**autocommand** settings do not require the shell (even if the current system uses a restricted VIM environment that blocks any shell commands).
+=> Capturing sensitive data in configuration files or scripts.

 Use `:autocmd` in a VIM configuration file or in the editor to set actions for a collection of predefined events.

+- `VimEnter` (entering VIM)
+- `VimLeave` (leaving VIM)
-E.g., VimEnter (entering VIM), VimLeave (leaving VIM), FileAppendPre (right before appending to a file), and **BufWritePost** (after writing a change buffer to a file).
+- `FileAppendPre` (right before appending to a file)
+- `BufWritePost` (after writing a change buffer to a file)

-Perform our actions based on the **BufWritePost** event.
+Perform our actions based on the `BufWritePost` event.
 This activates once a buffer has already been written to the intended file.

-VIM supports the use of basic if statements in its configuration scripts.
+VIM supports the use of basic `if` statements in its configuration scripts.

 ```
 :if <some condition>